Lokez21/cakes-api/cakes/readme.md

 # Cakes API Application
+The code has been made public on 03-Jan-2024 for reviewing purposes.
 Welcome to my Cakes API django project!
 This README provides instructions on how to create and run this project using docker-compose.

 ## Prerequisites